-The Japanese manga and animation series Hokuto no Ken (1984) was heavily influenced by this movie: you can clearly see the same exact setting and the same exact aesthetics, dresses, look for the characters.
-The similarities don't end here: in the first episode of Fist of the North Star, the main character Kenshiro stumbles upon a fortified village inhabited by good people hassled by outlaws.
-Furthermore, the first main villain in Fist of the North Star resembles the Mad Max 2 character Zetta and is even called "Zeta".
+The Japanese manga and animé series Fist of the North Star (1984), was heavily influenced by this movie.
+You can see the same setting, and the same aesthetics, dresses, and looks for the characters.
+The similarities don't end there, in the first episode of Fist of the North Star (1984), the main character Kenshiro stumbles upon a fortified village inhabited by good people hassled by outlaws.
+Furthermore, the first main villain in Fist of the North Star (1984), resembles the Mad Max 2 character Zetta, and is even called "Zeta".

 During the scene after Max has been forced off the road and left for dead by Wez, Max is seen dragging himself along the ground due to his injuries as Brian May's music is heard.
 This scene reflects another scene from Mad Max (1979), after Max has been ambushed by The Toecutter and Bubba Zanetti, and left for dead as he drags himself to his car to give pursuit.
 For the sequel, Composer Brian May re-uses the same score of the scene mentioned in the original film.
 Only now, it is composed with a much slower tempo, and with a more melancholy feel to it.